Structured Matrix Scaling for Multi-Class Calibration: BINARY LOGISTIC CALIBRATION

+\paragraph{Effect of number of samples and number of classes.} In \cref{appendix:AdditionalBinaryResults} we group our $104$ binary datasets by growing number of calibration samples, to study the effect on the different post-hoc calibration methods compared.
+We see that while linear, affine and quadratic scaling perform similarly when the number of calibration samples is small, quadratic scaling becomes better than the two other (less parametrized) methods with more calibration samples.

+\paragraph{Statistical analysis.} The results presented so far do not allow us to conclude formally that quadratic scaling outperforms existing methods with statistical significance.
+The impact of post-hoc calibration has a large variability across models and dataset, making it hard to rely on confidence intervals to compare methods.
+To ensure a rigorous statistical comparison, we follow the standard protocol for benchmarking algorithms over multiple datasets established by \cite{demvsar2006statistical}.
+Instead of treating all experiments as independent (which would violate independence assumptions due to correlations between folds and models on the same data), we aggregate loss differences at the dataset level ($D = 104$).

+We first employ the Friedman test to detect statistical differences across methods, followed by the Nemenyi post-hoc test to identify specific pairwise differences.
+To do so, we use the \texttt{scikit-posthocs} Python package \citep{terpilowski2019scikit}.
+This non-parametric approach is the standard in machine learning evaluation as it is robust to non-normal distributions of performance metrics and corrects for multiple comparisons, ensuring that the reported improvements are not due to chance or inflated degrees of freedom.

+In \cref{fig:BinaryCDLogloss}, we plot the results of the statistical analysis using a critical difference diagram.
+The diagram shows the average rank of each method (lower is better).
+Black horizontal lines connecting methods indicate ``statistical indistinguishability''.
+We add the “No calibration” method to the benchmark (average loss difference $= 0$ for every dataset).
+The critical diagram obtained for brier score is reported in \cref{appendix:AdditionalMulticlassResults}.

+The key takeaway is that on our tabular benchmark, quadratic scaling is the sole winner, as it is the only method that beats every other, with statistical significance.
+Affine scaling is statistically tied with temperature scaling.
+Only isotonic regression is statistically indistinguishable from no calibration (for logloss, it performs better for Brier score).

-On \cref{fig:BinaryBenchmarkTime} we plot the average fitting time per 1000 samples for the different binary calibration functions in our benchmark.
-Our implementation is the fastest available for linear (temperature) scaling.
-Affine and quadratic scaling are slower but still converge in reasonable time.
-These runtime considerations can be crucial when post-hoc calibration is performed repeatedly, for example when estimating refinement for early stopping \citep{berta2025rethinking}.
+\paragraph{Computational time.} On \cref{fig:BinaryBenchmarkTime} we plot the average fitting time per 1000 samples for the different binary calibration functions in our benchmark.
+All experiments were run locally, on CPU, on a MacBook Pro equipped with an Apple M2 Pro chip.
+Our implementation is the fastest available for temperature scaling.
+Affine and quadratic scaling are slower but still almost as fast as \texttt{probmetrics}' TS.
+These runtime considerations can be crucial when post-hoc calibration is performed repeatedly, for example when estimating refinement error for early stopping \citep{berta2025rethinking}.

-\begin{remark} Logistic calibration functions take as input probabilities predicted by the initial model on the calibration set but operate on the logits of theses predicted probabilities.
-The binary logit function that maps predicted probabilities to logits $\sigma^{-1}(p) = \log \frac{p}{1-p}$ needs to be implemented carefully in practice.
-In our package, to compute binary logits, we first compute $\log(p) - \log(1-p)$ (using the numerically stable \texttt{log1p} function).
-This potentially returns infinite values, so we clip the outcome to minus and plus the log of the smallest normal float32 (around $\pm90$). \end{remark}